Tarantula (Marvel Comics): Jacinda Rodriguez

-Jacinda Rodriguez is the fourth character to use the Tarantula codename and the daughter of Anton Miguel Rodriguez.
+Jacinda Rodriguez is the fourth character to use the Tarantula codename and the daughter of Anton Rodriguez.
 She and Marie Batroc were hired by the East Winds to go after Agent X, the Taskmaster and the Outlaw, however, the Taskmaster surprised both Jacinda and her partner and gunned down the two women.

-Jacinda is later seen as an operative of Delvadia alongside the Devil-Spider, assisting Spider-Man and Mockingbird in confronting El Facóquero (a.k.a. the Warthog), Delvadia's drug lord and Norman Osborn's body double.
+Jacinda is later seen as an operative of Delvadia alongside the Devil-Spider, assisting Spider-Man and Mockingbird in confronting El Facóquero (a.k.a.
+Warthog), Delvadia's drug lord and Norman Osborn's body double.

+During the "Venom War" storyline, Jacinda joins the Wild Pack and assists them in fighting the Zombiotes as the Lasher symbiote's host.

 Maria Vasquez

 Maria Vasquez is the fifth character to use the Tarantula codename and a member of the Heroes for Hire.

 Maria acts alongside the Heroes for Hire as the Superhuman Registration Act's enforcers for Iron Man.

-While the Heroes for Hire investigate a black-market operation, a hit gets put out on the entire team; Maria experiences this when visiting the gravesite of her sister Rosa Vasquez that was killed in the Stamford Incident while arguing with her father Fernandez Vasquez preferring a safer profession of putting her intelligence to good use.
+While the Heroes for Hire investigate a black-market operation, a hit gets put out on the entire team; Maria experiences this when visiting the gravesite of her sister Rosa Vasquez, who was killed in the destruction of Stamford, Connecticut.
 After her father is killed by ninjas, Maria killed the ninjas herself and personally confronts Ricadonna but was also unable to avenge her father as desired.

 The Heroes for Hire are next paid to put a stop to a dangerous group of thieves who had been using advanced exoskeletons to aid in robberies regardless of collateral damage or death left behind; the group's investigation resulted in Maria, Misty Knight, the Black Cat and Colleen Wing stopping the Grim Reaper and the Man-Ape with the Statue of Liberty's destruction.

 The Heroes for Hire are hired by S.H.I.E.L.D. thanks to Paladin to capture Moon-Boy and Devil Dinosaur at the Savage Land for study before getting recruited into something else, resulting in Maria's confrontation with the Scorpion.
 She gets tortured due to Humbug turning on the Heroes for Hire for the Brood queen (which resulted in one of many reasons behind the group's disbanding).
 During this time, Maria's relationship with Shang-Chi turned intimate.

 Kaine

-Kaine, a clone of Peter Parker, used the Tarantula alias for his hulking Man-Spider form during the "Spider-Island" storyline among the various Man-Spiders controlled by the original Jackal and Adriana Soria.
+Kaine, a clone of Peter Parker, used the Tarantula alias during the "Spider-Island" storyline.